Welcome, friends, to week 1 of our very first One Room Challenge!

 Well, one reason is out of necessity.
 My step daughter needs a place to hang out when she comes to stay with us that feels like her own space away from the boys.
-It can also be a place for my parents to stay when they come into town.
+It can also be a place for our parents to stay when they come into town.
 They usually stay in a room upstairs but as they get older, the stairs will be more difficult to navigate.
 The other reason…we love a challenge, especially ones that motivate us to get a project done by a certain date.

 So, usually, there’s part of the “before” where we all cringe when we see the before pictures and this is no exception.
 This was how the garden shed looked the first day I went and looked our 1915 bungalow and after we cleaned it up last summer.
 It still needs much TLC.

 The inside remains untouched.
 I wouldn’t ever use it as a garden shed because I have black thumb syndrome.